 Exactly what the EXPR argument to when does is hard to describe precisely, but in general, it tries to guess what you want done.
-Sometimes it is interpreted as \$ ~~ EXPR, and sometimes it does not.
+Sometimes it is interpreted as \$\(\sigmu \simple \in EXPR\), and sometimes it is not.
 It also behaves differently when lexically enclosed by a given block than it does when dynamically enclosed by a foreach loop.
 The rules are far too difficult to understand to be described here.
 See Experimental Details on given and when later on.

-Due to an unfortunate bug in how given was implemented between Perl 5.10 and 5.14, under those implementations the version of \$\subseteq\$ governed by given is merely a lexically scoped copy of the original, not a dynamically scoped alias to the original, as it would be if it were a foreach or under both the original and the current Perl 6 language specification.
-This bug is expected to be addressed in a future release of Perl.
-For forwards compatibility, if you really want a lexical \$\subseteq\$, specify that explicitly:
+Due to an unfortunate bug in how given was implemented between Perl 5.10 and 5.16, under those implementations the version of \$ governed by given is merely a lexically scoped copy of the original, not a dynamically scoped alias to the original, as it would be if it were a foreach or under both the original and the current Perl 6 language specification.
+This bug was fixed in Perl 5.18.
+If you really want a lexical \$, specify that explicitly, but note that \$ is now deprecated and will warn unless warnings have been disabled:

 '''

-given(my = EXPR) { ... }
+given(my \$ = EXPR) \{ \dots \}

 '''

-In the meanwhile, stick to foreach for your topicalizer and you will be less unhappy.
+If your code still needs to run on older versions, stick to foreach for your topicalizer and you will be less unhappy.